Lombardi helps Michigan State stun No. 13 Michigan 27-24

 ANN ARBOR, Mich.
+(AP) — Outside of Michigan State’s football program, few expected the Spartans to beat No. 13 Michigan.

+The people who mattered, though, had all the confidence they needed to pull off the upset.

-(AP) — Rocky Lombardi threw for 323 yards, including 196 to Ricky White, and three touchdowns to help Michigan State stun No. 13 Michigan 27-24 on Saturday.
+Rocky Lombardi threw for 323 yards, including 196 to Ricky White, and three touchdowns to help Michigan State stun the Wolverines 27-24 on Saturday.

+“I know we were three-touchdown underdogs, but everybody on this team knew going into the game that we had a chance and we had a good chance,” Lombardi said.

 The Spartans (1-1, 1-1 Big Ten) appeared to be the better team all afternoon on both sides of the ball in Mel Tucker’s debut as coach in the rivalry.

 Tucker became just the second coach to beat Michigan in his first attempt with the Spartans, joining Alabama coach Nick Saban, who did it in 1995.
-The former Colorado coach started his career as a graduate assistant for Saban and the Spartans.
+The former Colorado coach started his career as a graduate assistant for Saban at Michigan State in 1997.

+“Just to be mentioned in the same breath with coach Saban is humbling for me,” Tucker said.
+“But it’s more about our players and our staff coming together.”

-The Wolverines (1-1, 1-1) were favored to win by more than three touchdowns.
-Jim Harbaugh’s team, though, never led and didn’t appear to have much energy in front of family and friends in their mostly empty stadium that holds 110,000-plus fans when there isn’t a pandemic.
+The Wolverines (1-1, 1-1) were favored to win by 20-plus points and ended up needing a late score to avoid losing by double digits.

+Jim Harbaugh’s team never led and didn’t appear to have much energy in front of family and friends in their mostly empty stadium that holds 110,000-plus fans when there isn’t a pandemic.

 Running back Hassan Haskins scored on a 2-yard run with 37 seconds left to help Michigan pull within three points.
-The onside kick was recovered by Michigan State running back Connor Heyward and Lombardi converted a fourth-and-2 from the Michigan 36 with a sneak to seal the victory.
+The onside kick was recovered by Michigan State running back Connor Heyward.
+Lombardi converted a fourth-and-2 from the Michigan 36 with a sneak to seal the victory.

 Lombardi completed 17 of 32 passes and Heyward caught two of his TD passes.
-White, who averaged 24.5 yards on eight receptions against a shaky secondary, also scored on a catch.
+White, who averaged 24.5 yards on eight receptions against a shaky secondary, also scored on a catch in a breakout performance from a freshman wide receiver.

-Michigan’s Joe Milton was 32 of 51 for 300 yards and ran 12 times for 59 yards.
-Haskins had eight carries for 56 yards and a TD while Blake Corum ran for two scores.

-Late in the first half, a pivotal play helped the Spartans helped pull off the upset.
+Late in the first half, a pivotal play helped the Spartans pull off the upset.

 Linebacker Antjuan Simmons, playing across the street from where he played in high school, broke up Haskins’ pass in the end zone intended for tight end Carter Selzer.

+“He was open,” Haskins acknowledged.
+“It was my fault.
+I should’ve put it up a little more.”

 The Wolverines settled for a field goal that cut their deficit to 14-10 late in the first half and that cost them four points in a game lost by three.

+“I said it last week after the game, that we would be a better team this weekend,” Simmons said.
+“I meant it.”

 THE TAKEAWAY